limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 Application team environment, configuration and build out complete     | In Progress     | Planned Oct.
 2018: NCA users will use salesforce in cloud to create new cases; will schedule burials at requested cemetaries, record to BOS database migration comes later
 Change management and comms plan approved (incl.
-VA training requirements)    |  In progress     | All testing cheklists have been completed / met acceptance criteria (security and operations)     |      | ECSSB decisions / tasks completed if applicable                | Red      |  very specific; generic checklist probably not helpful
-Monitoring tools in place                 | In progress      |
+VA training requirements)    |  In progress     | All testing cheklists have been completed / met acceptance criteria (security and operations)     |      | ECSSB decisions / tasks completed if applicable for connections              | Red      |  Blocker Monitoring tools in place                 | In progress      |
 Decommission plan approved                |         | plan in development ATO approved                |      | Expected early Oct.
 2018